suziexi/frameblends.github.io/README.md

 - Try to test out the bias and flaws of the existed tools and explore the underlying reasons
 - Try to improve the system based on the flaws of the existed tools, or create functional integration
 - Gain more linguistics background knowledge about Semantics and Syntax
-- Gain a solid understanding about multimodality and multimodal machine learning
+- Gain a solid understanding about multimodal communication and multimodal machine learning

 My tentative plan for the following week(May 18 ~ May 24) shows as following(Still updating):